aron-w/Cell_Ascension/README.md

 # New features:

-1- Sort by role (completed, works same as the retail/classic addon)
+1- Sort by role (completed, works same as the retail/classic addon) - tested in random dungeon finder only.

 # Upcoming features: